 Draw then a dignified line, offer a respectful rite of passage from what was, conspicuous for the persons involved, start a new chapter.

-Skill in a time of loss means acknowledging painful truth, facing it, not giving up; it combines courage, humility and patience but also some superior understanding: untiring resilience in following your deeper or higher course; like the water of Tao, temporarily evaporated into clouds, or frozen or muddied, which will hover or lie dormant as long as needed, without sterile struggle, but which will flow without fail, at the first occasion when the way is open, it’s natural course to where it belongs .
+Skill in a time of loss means acknowledging painful truth, facing it, not giving up; it combines courage, humility and patience with superior understanding: untiring resilience in following your deeper or higher course; like the water of Tao, temporarily evaporated into clouds, or frozen or muddied, which will hover or lie dormant as long as needed, without sterile struggle, but which will flow without fail, at the first occasion when the way is open, it’s natural course to where it belongs .

 * Do not misunderstand me; indulging to lose, particularly in small things, forming a victim habit, is the way towards becoming a typical loser.
 To be someone rather than a weak nobody, it is best practice not to let pass the many losses to which we are invited by our own fault or inattention or by so many circumstances.
 Particularly the minor ones.
 If the matter is reasonable, make a habit to repost, to come back and insist - within the limits of good taste - until you get what you want.
 This habit is formative of resilience and precious in time, to win.

-** and thus rising envy
+** and thus rising the envy and the hate of the mediocre

 Rudyard Kipling, If